ooker777/docs-1/docs/Advanced/customization.md

 ## Folder note

 You can create a folder note if you use a `category` front matter key that has the last folder with the same name as the file.
+See [[Upload#Folder note|Folder note]] for more information.

 > [!example] For example,
 > `category: folder1/folder2/filename`